petermchale/trfermikit/README.md

 * increasing the penalty for single-base mismatches
 * decreasing the gap-open penalties (there are two because the cost function of gap length is piecewise linear)
 * decreasing the gap-extension penalties
-This recovers a lot of events that a more stringent caller would throw out.

-Yet, some of those additional captured events are false discoveries. trfermikit mitigates this by throwing out calls that:
+This recovers a lot of events that a more stringent caller would throw out at the cost of an elevated number of false discoveries. trfermikit mitigates this by throwing out calls that:
 * are supported by "dirty" fermikit unitigs (essentially, those that have lots of small blocks when aligned to the reference or those whose mapping quality is zero)
 * occur in “clusters”